House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Power Source

 The big difference between air impact wrenches and electric impact wrenches is that air wrenches use compressed air to power the internal hammer and turn the driver.
-Rather than relying on an inner motor, the compressed air does all the work.
-This necessarily means you need a powerful air compressor plugged into the impact wrench for the tool to function.
+Compressed air does all the work rather than relying on a motor, but pneumatic impact wrenches need a powerful air compressor to function.

 Portability & Power

-Because of this, air impact wrenches are usually better for stationary work or use at a single worksite.
-Auto mechanic garages and similar places are great spots for air impact wrenches.
-Although air impact wrenches are definitely more cumbersome than cordless electric impact wrenches, they usually deliver more power.
-So, they’re better for taking care of bigger nuts and bolts.
+Air impact wrenches are usually better for stationary work or use at a single worksite.
+Auto mechanic garages and manufacturing plants often use air impact wrenches instead of electric models.
+Although air impact wrenches are more cumbersome than cordless electric impact wrenches, they usually deliver more power.
+So, they’re better for taking care of larger nuts and bolts.

 Trigger Type

-While air impact wrenches don’t usually have variable-speed triggers, they’re pretty easy to operate and you can adjust the power of an air impact wrench by adjusting the attached air compressor.
+While air impact wrenches don’t usually have variable-speed triggers, they’re pretty easy to operate, and you can adjust the power by adjusting the air compressor.

 Pros